How to create a seamless video production workflow in 5 simple steps

 What is a video production workflow?

 A video production workflow is a clearly defined, sequential process planned out before the project begins.
-It’s everything a team or multiple teams need to accomplish, from the tiniest detail to the more significant tasks.
-You might be asking, “why”?

 Why does your business need a video production workflow?